groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.caching.extra/cacheablefactory/_index.md

 public class CacheableFactory
 ```

 This class helps customising [Cache](../../com.groupdocs.viewer.caching/cache).
 You can implement your custom models for serialization and override methods in this class for return them instead of embedded ones.
-Just extend CacheableFactory and call [CacheableFactory](../../com.groupdocs.viewer.caching.extra/cacheablefactory).setInstance(new YourCustomCacheableFactory())
+Just extend CacheableFactory and call:  CacheableFactory.setInstance(new YourCustomCacheableFactory()) .
 More details in [documentation][]

 [documentation]: https://docs.groupdocs.com/viewer/java/getting-started/